rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Criando Templates.md

-### CLAB Templates Structure
+### CLAB Template Structure

 CLAB templates follow a specific structure, which allows NetReplica to interpret and apply the configurations correctly.
-Here's an example of a CLAB template for a ceos device:
+Here is an example of a CLAB template for a ceos device:

 ```yaml